20th Operational Weather Squadron: History

 The 20th Weather Squadron activated at Cairo, Egypt, on 15 April 1943, and was assigned to the Ninth Air Force, but was soon thereafter disbanded on 31 October 1943.

 The Army Air Forces again activated the 20th on 6 December 1944, on Biak Island in what was then known as the Netherlands East Indies, today's Indonesia.
 The 20th absorbed the resources and mission of the 5231st Weather Squadron (Provisional).
 The 20th was assigned to the Far East Air Forces Weather Group (Provisional) at that time.

-In May 1945 the squadron moved its headquarters by from Biak Island to Fort William McKinley near Manila, Philippines.
+In May 1945 the squadron moved its headquarters from Biak Island to Fort William McKinley near Manila, Philippines.
 By the close of July 1945, the squadron had grown to more than 700 men and the headquarters was overseeing the work of 34 weather stations, many of which were in isolated locations.

 The Army Air Forces Weather Service assumed control of all weather organizations on 1 July 1945, and organized the 20th under the 1st Weather Group on 20 September 1945.
 Due to congested quarters at Fort William McKinley, the 20th's headquarters moved again in August 1945 to nearby Nichols Field.
 While headquartered in the Philippines, the 20th lost two men to combat action.

 Following the capitulation of Japan, the 20th began its long association with Japan.
 The squadron moved its headquarters to Tokyo on 2 November 1945, and accompanied Headquarters, Fifth Air Force to Nagoya on 22 May 1946.

 War demobilization caused the 20th to lose personnel rapidly.
 To accomplish its growing mission, the 20th hired local nationals, employed non-weather officers to oversee some weather stations, and began on the-job schools to cross-train enlisted men into weather career fields.